 Four important principles to underpin your plans

-The following principles can help shape effective and safe use of technologies in ECE centres.
+The following principles can help shape the effective and safe use of technologies in ECE centres.
 Think about:

 - A shared, community-wide approach: Our tamariki learn about the use of technologies from whānau and teachers.
 What happens online is an extension of what happens offline.
 Creating an inclusive approach is vital.

 - Your vision for learning: It’s also important to think about how your vision leads to decisions about the use of technologies.